isambard-uob/isambard/README.md

 python setup.py install
 ```

 ISAMBARD has a few Python package requirements, just install them through pip if it asks for them.
 We recommend using the [Anaconda Python 3 distribution](https://www.continuum.io/downloads), it contains most of the dependencies.

+If you're having trouble installing ISAMBARD take a look at the [troubleshooting](https://github.com/woolfson-group/isambard/wiki/Installation-Troubleshooting) section of the wiki, especially if you're on a bleeding-edge Linux distro like Arch.

 ### External Programs